Expertise with Claims and Compensation at Work

-Being injured at work can be hugely stressful as well as physically painful.
-Concerns over losing money or having to pay for medical treatment can compound the effect of an injury.
-Most people rely on receiving regular and predictable income and when that is threatened, worries about falling behind with monthly payments, not knowing whether they will be able to return to work due to injury, or concerns about what will happen when they return to work, arise.
+Being injured at work can be stressful as well as physically painful.
+Concerns over money or paying for treatment can worsen the effect of an injury.
+Most people rely on their income and when that is threatened, worries about falling behind with monthly payments, not knowing whether they will be able to return to work due to injury, or concerns about what will happen when they return to work, arise.

-The Compensation Experts appreciate the high levels of anxiety that can follow in the wake of an accident at work and we don’t want you to worry.
+The Compensation Experts appreciate the high levels of anxiety that can follow in the wake of an accident and we don’t want you to worry.
 Talk to us today if you have been injured at work in the last three years.
-We can determine whether you have grounds to make a claim and if so, show you the most effective way to do so.
+We can see if you are able to make a claim.

-For an accident at work compensation claim to be valid, it needs to be proven that your employer was at fault.
-We will seek to show that your accident and injury could have been avoided if your employer had not failed in their legal duty of care to provide you – and all their employees – with a safe environment.
-Not every accident will be avoidable, but employers need to take every reasonable step to minimise the risk in their workplace.
+To make an accident at work compensation claim, you need to prove it was your employer’s fault.
+We will seek to show that your injury could have been avoided if your employer had not failed in their legal duty of care to provide their employees with a safe environment.
+Not every accident will be avoidable, but employers need to take every reasonable step to minimise the risk.

-If an employer neglects to provide you with adequate training around managing the risks of their job, does not give you the correct safety equipment, or ignores concerns about potentially unsafe conditions that leads to an accident, you may be entitled to claim compensation for your injury.
+If an employer fails to provide you with adequate training around managing the risks of the job, does not give you the correct safety equipment, or ignores concerns about potentially unsafe conditions, you may be able to claim compensation for your injury.

 Take the First Step

-Your successful claim starts with a conversation with one of our expert legal advisors.
-We will ask you questions about your particular situation to determine whether you may have grounds to apply for compensation.
-This consultation is free and confidential, and there is absolutely no obligation for you to proceed with a claim us if you choose not to do so.
+Your successful claim starts with a conversation with one of our expert advisors.
+We will ask you questions about your particular situation.
+We will then determine whether you may be able to claim.
+This consultation is free and confidential, and there is absolutely no obligation for you to proceed with a claim with us.